manymoments/manymoments.github.io/_posts/2022-08-24-BGW-secret-sharing.md

 ### Notes

-Complexity: in the Share protocol, the dealer first sends $O(n)$ words to each party.
+*Complexity*: in the Share protocol, the dealer first sends $O(n)$ words to each party.
 In the second round, each party privately sends $O(n)$ words.
 In the public complain round, each party broadcasts at most $O(n)$ words.
 In the resolve round, the dealer broadcasts at most $O(n^2)$ words.
 Finally in the fifth round, each party broadcasts one word.

 Total of $O(n^2)$ words in private channels and $O(n^2)$ words of broadcast.
 Note that $O(n^2)$ words of broadcast requires at least $O(n^3)$ words to be received overall.

+*Open question*: can the worst case word complexity of VSS in this setting be reduced to  $o(n^3)$ received words?

-Good case: if all parties are honest then we can use [two rounds of silence](https://arxiv.org/abs/1805.07954) to replace the broadcast protocol to indicate the public complain round is empty which implies that the protocol can be optimized to use just two rounds of $O(n^2)$ words followed by two rounds of silence.
+*Good case complexity*: if all parties are honest then we can use [two rounds of silence](https://arxiv.org/abs/1805.07954) to replace the broadcast protocol to indicate the public complain round is empty which implies that the protocol can be optimized to use just two rounds of $O(n^2)$ words followed by two rounds of silence.

-Future posts on VSS: we will explore how VSS is the gateway to full MPC, benefits of VSS in the computational setting, how VSS works in asynchrony, how to pack many secrets in a single VSS, and much more.
+*Future posts* on VSS: we will explore how VSS is the gateway to full MPC, benefits of VSS in the computational setting, how VSS works in asynchrony, how to pack many secrets in a single VSS, and much more.